FALL CONFERENCE — TAEA

 Workshop Artist: Melody Weintraub

 This session will demonstrate ways to engage students in the creative process of visual journaling while exploring different techniques using alcohol markers.
-Participants will receive new art materials and walk away with new ideas for implementing a plan to engage more students in visual journaling that will impact their future art making and open doors for creative expression about real-world issues.
+Participants will receive new art materials and walk away with new ideas for implementing a plan to engage more students in visual journaling that will impact their future art-making and open doors for creative expression about real-world issues.

 ONLY OFFERED SUNDAY